inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 The social phase is about the meetings and discussions that precede and also follow the solitary phase.
 Before we write some code, we often talk about it, about the expanse of the problem and the options for solutions.
 And after we write the code **we go out into the collective to defend it, in the form of PR reviews**.

-The probability that we fail to solve the original problem is just as high at the solitary stage (creating a technical solution) as it is at the social stage (defending the solution in front of out peers).
+The probability that we fail to solve the original problem is just as high at the solitary stage (creating a technical solution) as it is at the social stage (defending the solution in front of our peers).

-And as soon as people talk about what the think, cognitive biases are immediately present.
+And as soon as people talk about what they think, cognitive biases are immediately present.

 Let’s look at how we fall prey to them in software development.